raspberrypilearning/balloon-pi-tay-popper/worksheet.md

 The Base controls the transistor and if it receives a signal (a small voltage) it turns the transistor 'on',  allowing current (from a higher voltage circuit) to flow between the Collector and the Emitter:

-** Please note: different transistors have legs in different orders.
+** Please note: some models of transistors have the legs in a different order.
 If you are not using BC635 transistors then you must look at the datasheet to check they are correct.
-Wiring up incorrectly could mean you'll damage your transistor or pop your balloon too early!**
+Wiring up incorrectly could mean you'll damage your Pi, the transistor or pop your balloon too early!**

-Hold the BC635 transistor with the flat side facing towards you and from left to right the leads are called the Collector, the Base and the Emitter.
+Hold the BC635 transistor with the flat side facing towards you and from left to right the leads are called the Base, Collector and the Emitter.

 ![](images/transistor.png)